St Enda’s Primary School, Whitefriar Street, Dublin 8.

 St Enda’s strives to provide a secure environment where the intellectual, spiritual, physical, moral and cultural needs of the pupils are identified and addressed.
 St Enda’s School aims to unlock individual potential and enable students to develop their talents and skills to the maximum degree.

-The school has 13 teachers: 1 administrative principal, 7 class teachers, 4 Resource/EAL/LS teachers, 1 Home School Community Liaison teacher.
+The school has 12 teachers: 1 administrative principal, 7 class teachers, 4 support teachers and 1 Home School Community Liaison teacher.

 Opening Hours are from 9.00am until 1.40pm for Junior Infants and Senior Infants and 9.00am until 2.40pm for 1st Class up to 6th Class.
-In the interest of Health and Safety, children are not permitted on the school premises before 9.00am or after 1.40pm/2.40pm unless they are participating in a school activity.
+Breakfast club opens at 8.35am every morning.
+Children may come into Breakfast Club between 8.35am and 8.50am. .

 The school depends on the grants and teacher resources provided by the Department of Education and Skills and it operates within the regulations laid down by the Department.
 It receives additional funding as a DEIS Band One Urban School.
 School policy operates within the confines of resources and funding available.
 The school follows the curricular programmes prescribed by the Department of Education and Skills in accordance with Sections 9 and 30 of the Education Act 1998 and the Education Welfare Act.